 Welcome back, Troubleshooters!
-For the past few weeks on Troubleshooting Thursdays, we have been discussing TPC’s systematic troubleshooting methodology to build a solid foundation for learning troubleshooting.
+For the past few Troubleshooting Thursday posts, we have been discussing TPC’s systematic troubleshooting methodology to build a solid foundation for learning troubleshooting.
 It is now time to start looking into the multimeter and other tools used to execute this approach.

 Previously we discussed the importance of a proper follow-up after troubleshooting an electrical circuit, as the last step of a systematic troubleshooting process.
 Today, we will discuss the tools used to identify where a malfunction is occurring in a circuit.
 Specifically, we are talking about meters.

 WARNING: Testing electrical equipment can be hazardous.
 The electrical energy contained in many circuits can be enough to injure or kill.
 Make sure you follow all of your company’s safety precautions, rules, and procedures while troubleshooting.

 There are many types of test instruments used for troubleshooting.
 Some are specialized instruments, designed to measure various behaviours of specific equipment.
 There are other types of instruments, such as multimeters, that are more general in nature and can be used on most electrical equipment.
 A typical multimeter can measure AC and DC voltages, resistance and current.